Tinder/Layout/README.md

 }
 ```

-The above layout results in the following Auto Layout code.
+The code above is equivalent to the following Auto Layout code.

 ```swift
 override func viewDidLoad() {